zgsrc/ibjs/README.md

 Manage [system](./example/system.js) events like changes in market data farm connectivity, IB bulletins, and FYI's.
 If you connect to the graphical TWS software, you can interact with display groups.

 This package makes use of the [Sugar](https://sugarjs.com) library, which modifies javascript prototypes (at least the way it is used in this case).
-In the end, this is a design decision about how trading system logic can most effectively be expressed and implemented.

 The programming model is built on top of the [service](./doc/service.md) module, which makes interacting with the IB API pub/sub paradigm easier and enables [remoting](./doc/remoting.md).